sitrafund/polis-sitra/README.md

 Project uses [Polis](https://github.com/compdemocracy/polis/) codebase with customizations and settings for Sitra.
 Patches from [DigiFinland's Polis project](https://github.com/polis-digifinland/polis-digifinland/) are also included.
+Project uses [Digifinland's participation frontend](https://github.com/polis-digifinland/df-participation) codebase with customizations for Sitra.

 ## Local dev env quickstart

 1. Clone this repository

-2. Run `./scripts/fetch-polis.sh` to fetch or update the Polis source
+2. Run `./scripts/fetch-submodule-repositories.sh` to fetch or update the Polis source and DF participation source

-3. Run `./scripts/apply-patches.sh` to apply Sitra and DigiFinland customizations
+3. Run `./scripts/apply-patches.sh` to apply Sitra and DigiFinland customizations to Polis and DF participation

 4. Add `polis.local` entry to your local DNS or hosts file: